idelc/UCR_UAS_RouteCreationTools/README.md

 * `safeRoute ./Obst.txt ./route.txt ./out.txt`: Takes a list of obstacles and a route.
 It creates from these a route that still hits all waypoints in `route.txt` but no longer collides with any obstical in `Obst.txt`.

-* `scanRoute [Options] ./out.txt`: based on '[Options]', generates a route to scan the ADLC search area.
+* `scanRoute [Options] ./out.txt`: based on `[Options]`, generates a route to scan the ADLC search area.
 Options would include things such as scan height, scan speed, ect.

 * Upload: MavProxy will be used to upload the finished route file to the UAV.